code-for-coffee/android-getting-started-workshops/README.md

 ## Design Android Apps

-This section contains notes, examples, source code, and lesson notes for the **Design for Android Apps Workshop**.
+This section contains notes, examples, source code, and lesson notes for the **Designing Android Apps Workshop**.
 This workshop's target audience is anyone with an interest in application development.
 No prior programming knowledge is required.
 Some programming concepts will be introduced.

 #### Objectives